 For the space, “we took the different programs that go into the work day and broke them up into unique areas,” says Streichhirsch.
 In practical terms, it meant assigning each floor a particular function.
 The third houses the bullpen area—“a youthful and energetic” space.
 It follows an open plan where the younger members of the staff are within eye- and earshot of one another, so ideas can be tossed around thick and fast.
 The designers hung custom bikes on the walls, and the carpet tiles have a bold, dynamic pattern.
 Acoustical panels hang from aircraft cables and tubular lights run in the channels between.

 One floor above are spaces geared toward visitors.
-There’s a reception desk, two conference rooms and smaller meeting areas.
-Though the team took many of their cues from designs geared to more creative pursuits, “there had to be some semblance of seriousness,” says Streichhirsch, but he and the team tweaked it.
+There’s a reception desk, two conference rooms and smaller meeting spaces.
+Though the team took many of their cues from spaces geared to more creative pursuits, “there had to be some semblance of seriousness,” says Streichhirsch, but he and the team tweaked it.
 “We left the concrete floor exposed and polished it,” he explains.
 “It creates a feeling of raw space and lent some history of the neighborhood to it.”
-Work by Leroy Granisand and Hans Van Der Meer hangs throughout, and the furnishings mix sophisticated contemporary pieces with a few midcentury modern notes to play off the more industrial elements.
+Work by Leroy Granisand and Hans Van Der Meer hangs throughout, and the furnishings mix contemporary pieces with a few midcentury modern notes to play off the more industrial elements.

-The executive contingent fills the fifth floor, which features a dramatic installation of tubular fluorescent lights, one of the first in North America to include the product.
+Space for the executive contingent fills the fifth floor, which features a dramatic installation of tubular fluorescent lights, one of the first in North America to include the product.
 They can be seen from the street below and create an effect that signals something “is happening there,” says Streichhirsch.
 Reclaimed wood from old city water towers defines the space, as it does on the other floors, providing a unifying element.